Ivan Volf: Early life and career

 The son of Croatian parents, Volf was born and raised in Germany.
 He trained in the youth department of Bayern Munich.

 Professional career

 In December 2022, Volf made his debut for Munich's second men's team in the 2.
 Bundesliga ProB.
 He first played in the Basketball Bundesliga in early November 2024.
 Later in the 2024–25 season, Bayern won the BBL championship.

+In August 2025, Volf moved to SC Rasta Vechta and also plays for their cooperation partner Artland Dragons.